pa3gsb/Radioberry-2.x/SBC/rpi-4/device_driver/driver/README.md

 ## Radioberry Device Driver

-This device driver is special made for the RPI-4.
+This device driver is a special for the RPI-4.

-Iam a newbie in the world of device drivers, but as so much in making the radioberry, do and learn!

-I have learned in the last hours that making a device driver on your local rpi is something different than deploying on the different rpi's running different kernel versions.
+I have learned that making a device driver on your local rpi is something different than deploying on the different rpi's running different kernel versions.

 This means, for now, that you need to build the driver yourself.
 Which is not that complex.

-I will look to get the driver in the raspberrypi-kernel, also a new adventure for me!

 Build step: